pocofrosty/pocofrosty.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 ## Three.js
 Following the implementation by [Redstrate](https://redstrate.com/blog/2025/01/integrating-katex-and-three.js-into-hugo/) and [Jorge Martinez](https://jorgemartinez.space/posts/tutorials/running-threejs-in-my-website/), we add a shortcode `layouts\shortcodes\threejs.html` for adding mathematical animations in WebGL.
 I'm still playing around, so this section will be updated in the future with a better tutorial.

+## MediumZoom.js
+This [library](https://github.com/francoischalifour/medium-zoom) allows for zooming in on images in my posts when you click on them.